yorzi/react_on_rails/docs/Contributing.md

 The main installer can be run with ```rails generate react_on_rails:install```

 ### Testing the Generator
 The generators are covered by generator tests using Rails's generator testing helpers, but it never hurts to do a sanity check and explore the API.
-See [Generator Testing Script.md](Generator Testing Script.md) for a script on how to run the generator on a fresh project.
+See [generator_testing_script.md](generator_testing_script.md) for a script on how to run the generator on a fresh project.

 ## Updating New Versions of the Gem